 I utilize many styles of meditation.
 Each day I take time for me, reading, meditating and journaling are a part of my daily ritual.
 After 25 years of valiant attempts, that which was an idea is now a habit.
 Some days have been better than others, but over all every day is filled with blessings.

-If I had my life to do all over again there is little I consider.
+If I had my life to do all over again there is little I would consider changing.
 All the pain, torture, nightmares, anger (actually rage), grief, torment, insanity, has brought me to the place I am today.
 Each unhealthy aspect of my life has improved it.
 My life has been just what it was suppose to be.
 Each experience has brought me many rewards, blessings, and healing.

 If you wish to learn to recover, I am available as your guide.
 It won’t always be fun, but it will have many rewards.
 You have everything to lose, for instance your old way of life.
 But, you have so much more to gain.
 There is nothing you cannot do, absolutely nothing.